Start9Labs/docs/src/device-guides/windows/tor.md

             sc delete tor

-    1. Uninstall the Tor Browser, following <a href="https://tb-manual.torproject.org/uninstalling/" target="_blank">these steps</a>.
+    1. Uninstall the Tor Browser, following [these steps](https://tb-manual.torproject.org/uninstalling/).

     1. Begin this guide again from the beginning.
     ```